richardcornish/sketch-comedy-data/README.md

-# Comedy Central sketch data
+# Crunching sketch comedy data

 I was curious about which sketches on Comedy Central were funniest, so I wrote a basic script to download data from the YouTube Data API.